 12.

-I think that the manager depends on what he learned in his school and his life experience and what is added by the courses of continuing education.
-So, if any researcher want to affect managers decision, he has to influence the curriculum of courses and this is not too difficult, especially now, where these courses are run by high quality lecturers who see the urge theories and researches in their field.
+I think that the manager depends on what he learned in school and his life experience and what is added by the courses of continuing education.
+So, if any researcher wants to affect managers’ decisions, he has to influence the curriculum of courses and this is not too difficult, especially now, where these courses are run by high-quality lecturers who see the urge theories and research in their field.
 I think the communication with them helps in this context.

 13.

 I’ve never seen managers who read research results.
-They use consulting advices and results.
-But due to analytics software, managers are doing research but not reading research for decisions.
+They use consulting advice and results.
+However, due to analytics software, managers are doing research but not reading research for decisions.

 14.